-Unlike regular damages, punitive damages are meant to punish and are not directly tied to a tangible injury.
-They're not technically meant to compensate the plaintiff for a specific loss, although the plaintiff is the one who ends up receiving punitive damages from the defendant.
+Unlike regular (or "compensatory") damages like those Tom received in our example above, punitive damages are meant to punish the defendant, and are not directly tied to a tangible injury.
+They're not technically meant to compensate the plaintiff for a specific loss—although in any kind of personal injury case where they're awarded, the plaintiff is the one who ends up receiving punitive damages from the defendant.

 So, when will punitive damages be possible?
-In many states, a finding of punitive damages requires intentional misconduct or gross negligence.
+In many states, an award of punitive damages requires a showing of intentional misconduct.
 Other states require a defendant to act with recklessness, malice or deceit.
-Punitive damages can be awarded in most cases, but are generally not included in a breach of contract case.
+In many states, "gross negligence" is a common factor said to justify punitive damages.

 It's important to note that, where there is gross negligence, governmental entities and employees may lose their otherwise generally applicable immunity from liability for personal injury claims.

-Limitations on Punitive Damages.
-Some states like Florida place limitations or "caps" on punitive damages awards.
-Florida does not allow a punitive damage award to exceed three times the amount of the award of compensatory damages or $500,000, whichever is higher.
+Some states, like Florida, place limitations or "caps" on punitive damages awards.
+Florida does not allow a punitive damages award to exceed three times the amount of the award of the plaintiff's compensatory damages, or $500,000, whichever is higher.
 Check the law in your state or talk to an attorney to find out whether such caps are in place where you live.

-Sanctions for Lack of Reasonable Basis.
-There must be a reasonable basis for an injured person to seek punitive damages in a personal injury lawsuit.
+There must be a reasonable basis in order for an injured person to seek punitive damages in a personal injury lawsuit.
 Where there is limited or no evidence of intentional misconduct, gross negligence, or deceit, a court can levy monetary sanctions on the injured person and his or her attorney for seeking punitive damages.
-By requiring a reasonable basis for asking for these kinds of compensation, courts are trying to discourage frivolous claims for punitive damages in personal injury cases.